kjaqaman/FISIK/README.md

 # FISIK
-Framework for the Inference of in Situ Interaction Kinetics from single-molecule imaging data with sub-stoichiometric labeling
+Framework for the Inference of in Situ Interaction Kinetics from single-molecule imaging data with sub-stoichiometric labeling.

 FISIK is a stochastic mathematical modeling and model calibration framework (written in Matlab) that is designed to predict the full population interaction kinetics from the subset of interactions observed via single-molecule imaging with sub-stoichiometric labeling.